withastro/astro/docs/src/pages/guides/deploy.md

 ## GitHub Pages

 > **Warning:** By default, Github Pages will break the `_astro/` directory of your deployed website.
-To disable this behavior and fix your this issue, make sure that you use the `deploy.sh` script below or manually add an empty `.nojekyll` file to your `public/` site directory.
+To disable this behavior and fix this issue, make sure that you use the `deploy.sh` script below or manually add an empty `.nojekyll` file to your `public/` site directory.

 1. Set the correct `buildOptions.site` in `astro.config.mjs`.
 1. Inside your project, create `deploy.sh` with the following content (uncommenting the appropriate lines), and run it to deploy: